 St. Petersburg, Jan.
-12.-Japan's reply is expected in two or three days, ac-cording to reliable information received here and there is good reason for believeing that the reply will be so word-ed as to prevent an immediate rupture, lieving that the reply will be so word. to continue negotiations looking to a pacific settlement.
+12 .- Japan's reply is expected in two or three days, ac-cording to reliable information received here and there is good reason for be-lieveing that the reply will be so worded as to prevent an immediate rupture, lieving that the reply will be so word. to continue negotiations looking to a pacific settlement.
 DECIDING ON ANSWER.

 Tokio, Jan.
-12 .- The final conference Tokio, Jan.
-12.-The mad conference before the throne to decide upon the response to Russia began at 2 o'clock this afternoon.
+12 .- The final conference before the throne to decide upon the response to Russia began at 2 o'clock this afternoon.
 It was attended by all members of the cabinet, five of the elder statesmen, Admirals Ito and Ijuin and Gen. Kodama.
 Previous to the conference Admiral Yamamoto, representing Premier Kat-sura, who is indisposed, had a private audience with the emperor.
-Foreign Minister Komura and Marquis Ito also conference private
+Foreign Minister Komura and Marquis Ito also conferred privately.
 The formal conference before the throne was of long duration and its result is unknown.
-It is said, however, that the response which was drafted yesterday was approved and that it will coon ba delivered to Boren do Boren soon be delivered to Baron de Rosen, the Russian minister.
+It is said, however, that the response which was drafted yesterday was approved and that it will soon be delivered to Baron de Rosen, the Russian minister.
 This answer of Japan is regarded as the final step in the negotiations.
 Public interest in the outcome is at fever heat and developments are anxiously awaited.
 War Teamsters Want Pensions.

 Clarksburg, W. Va., Jan.
-12 .- The organization of teamsters of the Civil war will send a petition to Congress asking for the passage of a law alowing all teamsters on the pay roll during the war to receive a pension of not less than \$10 monthly.
-Petitions from similar organizations throughout the country will also be presented.
+12 .- The organization of teamsters of the Civil war will send a petition to Congress asking for the passage of a law lowing all teamsters on the pay roll during the war to receive a pension of not less than \$10 monthly.
+Petitions rom similar organizations throughout the country will also be presented.
 Inspecting Chicago Churches.

 Chicago, Jan.
-12 .- The city building department, beginning with the First Methodist church in the down-town district, today instituted a searching inspection of Chicago's churches to learn if they comply with the ordi-nances providing for the safeguarding

-Hanna Gets the Votes.
+12 .- The city building lepartment, beginning with the First Methodist church in the down-town district, today instituted a searching inspection of Chicago's churches to learn if they comply with the ordi-nances providing for the safeguarding of life Hanna Gets the Votes.

 Columbus, Ohio, Jan.
 12 .- The house and senate voted separately today for United States senator, the house cast-ing 86 for Hanna, 21 for John H. Clark (Dem.), of Cleveland, two Republicans and one Democrat being absent.
-In the senate Hanna received 29 and Clark 4 votes Clark 4 votes.
+In the senate Hanna received 29 and Clark 4 votes.
 ACOLLIERY EXPLOSION.

-Six Men Killed in One at Michael, B. C.

-Nelson, B. C., Jan.
-12 .- A colliers killed R. D. Roberts, William McAllis-ter, Jack Fale, William King, Burnett Dean and Tom Evans, Two other miners were seriously wounded.
+Six Men Killed in One at Michael, B. C. Nelson, B. C., Jan.
+12 .-- A colliery explosion Friday afternoon at Michael, killed R. D. Roberts, William McAllis-ter, Jack Fale, William King, Burnett Dean and Tom Evans.
+Two other min ers were seriously wounded.
 Relief parties, overcome by gas, had to be brought out of the mine for air.
-Vol-unteers took their places.
-Nothing is known as to the cause of the acoiand
+Volunteers took their places.
+Nothing is dent